 So what do you do?

 For the above reasons, it is our opinion at this time, that EI benefits received post-accident should not be deducted as gross employment income, other income replacement assistance, or collateral benefits.
 However, without definitive direction in decisions, you will have to proceed as your legal counsel feels appropriate.

 How Do I Get Documentation to Support Receipt of EI Benefits?

-The insured should be able to print out information pertaining to the number of weeks and amount received from EI Benefits directly from their My Service Canada Account at www.servicecanada.gc.ca.
-You can also call Service Canada at 800-206-7218.
+The insured can obtain information pertaining to the number of weeks and amount received from EI Benefits directly from their My Service Canada Account at www.servicecanada.gc.ca.

 Have questions?
 Ask the ADS team of experts.